+Make a lasting contribution to the EcoCentre with just 2 minutes of your time!
 Membership is now lifetime by default - appreciating the enduring relationships that EcoCentre members and Affiliates build to each other, and our beautiful patch of the planet.

 We are all now familiar with the fact that sunscreen is important in helping to protect our skin from sun damage.
 But what is the sunscreen we are dousing ourselves with doing to the environment?

 Clean Bay Blueprint is a three-year litter study conducted between July 2017 and June 2020.
 The project had three aims: to conduct rigorous and replicable methods to quantify plastic pollution through microplastics trawls and beach litter audits; to engage the community in citizen science actvities; and to build partnerships with other organisations that target litter and Bay health.